 One thing we would like to see is the Nest app playing nicely with the range of Works With Nest kit from other brands.
 In the same way that Elgato's Eve app does a great HomeKit impression, we'd like to see Nest taking its connected brethren under one roof.
 We're sure it's in the works.

 Works with Nest is a seal of approval that Nest gives to other smart home brands to indicate that their kit will play nicely with the Nest products, without the need for third-party apps or skills such as Alexa, Google Home, IFTTT or Apple HomeKit.

-Nest of course plays nicely with all of those platforms, but what the Works With Nest platform means is that you don't need to get additional software or hub hardware to connect up different sets of smart home kit.
+Nest of course plays nicely with all of those platforms, but the Works with Nest platform means that you don't need to get additional software or hub hardware to connect up different sets of smart home kit.
 Your Nest products and your other-branded devices will interact if they're certified Works with Nest.

 What that means in real terms is dependent on the Works with Nest device you select.
 For example, Philips Hue will talk with pretty much all the Nest kit – red lights when it's too hot, flashing lights for an alarm, blinking blue lights when someone is at the door – but the Almond router just gives you an additional way to control your Thermostat.

 The Works with Nest store lists all the available devices and what Nest functions are included.